vascokk/rivus_cep/README.md

 Events are tuples in the format: `{<name>, <attribute 1>, <attribute 2>,.....,<attribute N>}`.
 The `<name>` must be unique.
 For each event type there must be a module implementing the `event_behavior` with the same name as the name of the event.
 The important function that needs to be implemented is - `get_param_by_name(Event, ParamName)`.
-You can define events in runtime, using the following statement:
+You can define events in runtime, using the following statement with `rivus_cep:execute/1`:

 ```
 define event <name> as (<attribute 1>, <attribute 2>,.....,<attribute N>);